-The earthquake triggered hundreds of shallow landslides on the volcano slopes covering a total area of 3.8 km2 (Figure 2).
+The earthquake triggered hundreds of shallow landslides on the volcano slopes covering a total area of 3.8 km^2 (Fig. 2).
 Soil slips affected the modern soil and part of the unconsolidated volcaniclastic cover.
-The five largest slope failures occurred in the basins of Hueyatlaco and Huitzilac on the West side of the volcanic edifice, and in the basin of Xalipilcayat on the East (Figure 4).
-The scarps of these landslides were generated at elevations of about 3400-3800 m a.s.l. on the internal faces of ravines or glacial cirques, where slopes are >20° (Figure 4c).
-Sharp rectilinear extensional fractures and small normal faults parallel to the valley slopes were observed in the Hueyatlaco basin after the earthquake (Figure 5a).
-These faults and fractures have maximum length of about 1 km, show displacements of up to 40-50 cm and are located on the valley flanks (Figure 5b), suggesting a correlation with local gravitational instability triggered by seismicity.
-A cluster of smaller shallow landslides is visible on the southwestern side of the volcanic cone (Figure 2c).
-These landslides were produced by the collapse of the steep slopes of hummocky hills (Figure 3b) corresponding to the debris avalanche deposit of the last major flank failure that occurred at 23.5 ka PB (Espinasa-Perena and Martín-Del Pozzo, 2006; Siebe et al., 2017).
+The five largest slope failures occurred in the basins of Hueyatlaco and Huitzilac on the west side of the volcanic edifice and in the basin of Xalipilcayatl on the east (Fig. 4).
+The scarps of these landslides were generated at elevations of about 3400-3800 m a.s.l. on the internal faces of ravines or glacial cirques, where slopes are $> 20^{\circ}$ (Fig. 4c).
+Sharp rectilinear extensional fractures and small normal faults parallel to the valley slopes were observed in the Hueyatlaco basin after the earthquake (Fig. 5a).
+These faults and fractures have a maximum length of about 1 km, show displacements of up to 40-50 cm, and are located on the valley flanks (Fig. 5b), suggesting a correlation with local gravitational instability triggered by seismicity.
+A cluster of smaller shallow landslides is visible on the southwestern side of the volcanic cone (Fig. 2c).
+These landslides were produced by the collapse of the steep slopes of hummocky hills (Figs. 2, 3b) corresponding to the debris avalanche deposit of the last major flank failure that occurred at 23.5 ka (Espinasa-Perena and Martín-Del Pozzo, 2006; Siebe et al., 2017).